WCSCourses/AMR_2026/README.md

 The importance of this has been recognised both by the United Nations, and by the World Health Organisation; the latter has published a list of priority pathogens and a global strategy for AMR surveillance.

-In collaboration with the [Faculty of Tropical Medicine (FTM)](http://www.tm.mahidol.ac.th/) and the [Mahidol-Oxford Tropical Medicine Research Unit (MORU), Mahidol University](http://www.tropmedres.ac/), Thailand, we are pleased to announce the 2025 Global Training course in Antimicrobial Resistance of Bacterial Pathogens.
+In collaboration with the [National Institute for Communicable Diseases (NICD), a division of the National Health Laboratory Services](https://www.nicd.ac.za/), Johannesburg, South Africa, we are pleased to announce our 2026 global training course in AMR of bacterial pathogens in Africa.
 This course aims to address regionally specific AMR-associated challenges through knowledge transfer and skills development by global experts.

 ## What will this course cover?

-This week-long course will include an introduction to AMR with hands-on laboratory practicals for AMR detection through molecular and phenotypic testing.
-This will be accompanied by theoretical training on the evolution and spread of AMR and utilisation of whole-genome sequencing and bioinformatics analysis in methods for AMR surveillance and control.
-Additionally, participants will have the opportunity to network and potentially build a regional AMR network to support longer-term partnerships and collaborations.
+This week-long course will include an introduction to AMR with hands-on laboratory practicals for AMR detection through molecular and phenotypic testing accompanied by theoretical training on the evolution and spread of AMR and utilisation of whole-genome sequencing and bioinformatics analysis methods for AMR surveillance and control.

+It will also provide an opportunity for participants to network and potentially build a regional AMR community to support long-term partnerships and collaborations.

-## Who should attend this course?
+## Who is this course for?

-This course is open to applicants based in Asia only, who are actively engaged in, or soon to commence related research or work.
+This course is open to applicants based in Africa only, who are actively engaged in, or soon to commence related research or work.
 This may include diagnostic stewardship, antimicrobial stewardship, infection prevention and control, or generate policies related to AMR in bacteria.
 Applicants should be PhD students, clinical trainees, or specialists in medical microbiology or bioinformatics, postdoctoral scientists, senior technicians, or research assistants with a Master’s degree.

 ## Learning outcomes